 Discipline-Specific Honors Programs

-Students are admitted to the School of Business Administration Honors Program as entering freshmen, based on high school rank.
+Students are admitted to the School of Business Administration Honors Program as entering freshmen, based on high school GPA and SAT scores.
 If numbers permit, then additional students may be admitted at the end of freshman year (based on GPA).